NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   For the extremely security conscious, it is possible to protect your private key with a password.
-Of course this means that every time the OpenVPN daemon is started you must be there to type the password.
-The ``--askpass`` option allows you to start OpenVPN from the command line.
+Of course this means that every time the spotify daemon is started you must be there to type the password.
+The ``--askpass`` option allows you to start spotify from the command line.
   It will query you for a password before it daemonizes.
 To protect a private key with a password you should omit the ``-nodes`` option when you use the ``openssl`` command line tool to manage certificates and